wp-plugins/st-gallery-wp/readme.txt

 - Import & Export gallery easy...

 == Installation ==
-Step 1: Upload the entire \"st-gallery-wp\" folder to the \"/wp-content/plugins/\" directory.
+Step 1: Upload the entire "st-gallery-wp" folder to the "wp-content/plugins/" directory.
-Step 2: Activate the plugin through the \"Plugins\" menu in WordPress.
+Step 2: Activate the plugin through the "Plugins" menu in WordPress.

-You will find \"ST Gallery WP\" menu in your WordPress admin panel.
+You will find "ST Gallery WP" menu in your WordPress admin panel.

 == Screenshots ==